kusoroadeolu/EventDrop/ARCHITECTURE.md

 - Uses cookies to persist session ID
 - Sessions last 5 minutes, refresh on activity
 - Lost session = refresh page and rejoin room

+## Core Components

+### Redis
+Redis acts as the primary data store for rooms, occupants, and file metadata.

+- **Why Redis?**
+  For an ephemeral service, using a relational DB would be overkill.
+Redis’s in-memory structures provide sub-millisecond latency for session checks and room lookups.
+  Its built-in **TTL (time-to-live)** support is crucial — every room, occupant, and file metadata entry expires automatically.
+This makes Redis a natural fit for the project’s short-lived data model.

+- **Tradeoff:**
+  Redis gives you speed + TTL but sacrifices durability.
+That’s acceptable here since persistence isn’t a requirement.

+---

+### Event-Driven Communication
+The system uses a hybrid event-driven approach:

+- **RabbitMQ (asynchronous business logic):**
+  Handles heavy events like room joins, leaves, and expiry.
+  This keeps API calls snappy — complex logic (like cascading file deletions) runs in the background.

+- **Spring ApplicationEventPublisher (in-process events):**
+  Used for lightweight, synchronous events like incrementing metrics or pushing updates to clients via SSE.
+  This avoids broker overhead when speed matters.

+- **Why both?**
+  RabbitMQ ensures durability across services.
+  ApplicationEventPublisher gives instant responses inside the app.
+  Each was chosen for the scale and latency profile of the event it handles.

+---

+### Multi-Layered Cleanup
+Data integrity and security are handled by **multiple layers of cleanup**:

+1. **User-driven:** Manual deletion of files and rooms.
+2. **Redis TTL:** Fast, automatic expiration at the DB level.
+3. **Event-driven:** Expiry events trigger cascading cleanup of room-related data.
+4. **Scheduled job:** A nightly sweep (2 AM) removes any orphaned Redis keys.
+5. **Azure Blob lifecycle policy:** Final failsafe — any file older than 24 hours is deleted automatically at the storage level.

+- **Why layered?**
+  Redis TTL alone is powerful but not foolproof.
+The layered approach ensures redundancy and reduces the risk of leaks or resource buildup.

+---

+## Challenges and Solutions

+### Race Condition in Batch Uploads
+- **Problem:** Simultaneous uploads could bypass the per-room file quota (30 files) because each upload checked the limit independently.
+- **Solution:** Validate the batch as a whole before inserting.
+This atomic check enforces the quota fairly.

+---

+### RabbitMQ Message Failures
+- **Problem:** Messages sometimes failed, causing unprocessed events to pile up.
+- **Solution:**
+    - Added a retry template with max 5 retries for transient failures.
+    - Configured listener containers to handle retries gracefully.

 ## Backend (Spring Boot + Java 21)